andya17/andya17.github.io/_pages/gis.md

 View the updated map (first page) and the reference map (second page) below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/Topographic-Map-UMass-Comparison.pdf){:target="_blank" rel="noopener"}.

 <object data="https://andya17.github.io/_pages/pdfs/Topographic-Map-UMass-Comparison.pdf#zoom=52&navpanes=0" type="application/pdf" width="100%" height="100%"></object>

-### Vermont Forested Habitat Block Report
-I composed this report for the Middlebury College course Conservation Planning in Spring 2023.
-It involves adding to a forested habitat block model created by instructor Dr. Jeff Howarth to allow for natural communities, a classification system for habitat types administered by the state of Vermont, to be captured in the model.
-I composed this report with the intent for the methodology to be accessible to those without prior experience with GIS.
-I used Google Earth Engine and WhiteboxTools to achieve the results.

-Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/GEOG310-Report-3.pdf){:target="_blank" rel="noopener"}.

-<object data="https://andya17.github.io/_pages/pdfs/GEOG310-Report-3.pdf#zoom=54&navpanes=0" type="application/pdf" width="100%" height="100%"></object>

 ### Green Needham "Tap Map"
 <img src="https://andya17.github.io/assets/GitHub-Picture-TapMap-Short.png" alt="">